 So Tarzan is allowed to go on his merry way and return to Boy.
-They make it to Randini to meet Jane’s boat without further adventures, fight with a croc not withstanding, and it’s there that we are treated to a heartfelt reunion between Jane and Tarzan.
-Unfortunately she has not returned alone, but with her on the boat were a group of scientists led by Sir Guy Henderson (Henry Stephenson), an old friend of her father.
-They have come to Africa to study some of the northern tribes, but when they spot a gold bracelet that Cheeta had lifted off Athena, (Cheeta being kleptomaniac menace remains consistent) they’re goals shift.
+They make it to Randini to meet Jane’s boat without further adventures, fight with a croc notwithstanding, and it’s there that we are treated to a heartfelt reunion between Jane and Tarzan.
+Unfortunately, she has not returned alone, but with her on the boat were a group of scientists led by Sir Guy Henderson (Henry Stephenson), an old friend of her father.
+They have come to Africa to study some of the northern tribes, but when they spot a gold bracelet that Cheeta had lifted off Athena, (Cheeta being kleptomaniac menace remains consistent) their goals shift.

 Trivia Note: Henry Stephenson, who plays Sir Guy here, previously played Sir Thomas Lancing in Tarzan Finds a Son.

-It’s nice to see Jane back but for all she added to the story she may has well have stayed back in England, but even Tarzan doesn’t do much as it’s really Boy who moves the “plot” forward.
-Tarzan is once again relegated to passive reactor, only getting involved if it’s a direct personal threat or if he’s bored.
-Director Kurt Neumann doesn’t managed to get any momentum going in Tarzan and the Amazons, and with so little action it even makes the short 76 minutes running time seem long.
+It’s nice to see Jane back but for all she added to the story she may as well have stayed back in England, but even Tarzan doesn’t do much as it’s really Boy who moves the “plot” forward.
+Tarzan is once again relegated to that of a passive reactor, only getting involved if it’s a direct personal threat or if he’s bored.
+Director Kurt Neumann doesn’t manage to get any momentum going in Tarzan and the Amazons, and with so little action it even makes the short 76 minutes running time seem long.